dyno-bytes/precipitation/README.md

 # precipitation

-simple risk of rain: returns save editor
+a risk of rain returns save file editor

 i do not know all of the flag names, so if you've got a list let me know